Funeral Services & Information

-Once upon a time, no one questioned the role of the funeral director or the order of events, but now everything is up for discussion – from the colour of the casket, to the venue, the style of service, and the flowers.
+Once upon a time, no one questioned the role of the funeral director or the order of events.
+Now however, everything is up for discussion – from the colour of the casket, to the venue, the style of service, and the flowers.

-Because there’s no longer a set way to conduct a funeral, we’ve found that families more-than-ever need a funeral director who can guide and support them in a down to earth and genuine way.
-Someone who’s easy to talk to, someone who can offer fresh ideas or make suggestions that ‘fit’ the family dynamics, but also someone who understands the need to respect tradition, values or beliefs…
+Because there’s no longer a set way to conduct a funeral, we’ve found that more than ever, families need a funeral director who can guide and support them in a down-to-earth and genuine way.
+They need someone who is easy to talk to, can offer fresh ideas, makes suggestions that ‘fit’ family dynamics, but also understands the need to respect tradition, values or beliefs.

-The team at Grinter’s are those people – we provide dignified care, genuine advice and value across all our services from traditional or contemporary Funeral Services to our Direct Cremation Service – and nothing is too much to ask, or too much trouble.
+The team at Grinter’s are those people – we provide dignified care, genuine advice and value across all our services, from traditional or contemporary Funeral Services to our Direct Cremation Service.
+Nothing is too much to ask, or too much trouble.

 For a modern and refreshing approach and dignified care, contact us today.

 Where to Start

 It’s amazing how much difference one call can make.
 First, we’ll answer any questions you may have.
 Then we’ll make a plan together about how to proceed from this point.
 This will include setting a time and place to meet with you and those to be involved in making funeral arrangements, as well as organising the transfer from the place where the death has occurred.